wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - Created local postgres database.
 Too sleepy to work on Heroku database.
 Will save for tomorrow.

 - Actually getting "too many connections" error again.
 Good thing is: this is the only remaining issue right now.
 Bad thing is: I already spent two days on this error.

+## 03/23/2024

+- Turned out an easy fix.
+Just because the amount of apps I deployed on Heroku exceeded their connection limit. (ps, when someone said it's crazy to have three databases for a personal project app, I didn't do anything.)
+This is also why Galvanize cloud platform was no longer available after three months I believe.